Does your knee hurt?

 People with pain at the back of the knee often have x-rays with normal or close to normal findings, ruling out knee osteoarthritis as the cause.
 Thus, a doctor would consider these conditions instead as the root cause of your knee pain:

 - Patellar tendonitis

 - Knee bursitis

-- Meniscus injury
+- Meniscus tear

-Other degenerative or systemic conditions like osteoarthritis or rheumatoid arthritis may be factors for some as well.
+Other degenerative or systemic conditions like osteoarthritis and rheumatoid arthritis may be causes as well.

 - Possible instability due to history of ankle sprains